jerturowetz/notes/skyrim-mods.md

 # Skyrim Mods

+sizes removed - check mast animation if hand aligns...

 fix argonian text (maps?)
-windhelm girl clothes...
-books are purple... (solitude spaun) turned off sizes - check animations - if no diff return sizes Immersive lanterns were purple - get another lighting mode personal is unp other is unp
+blended argonian? argonian spectral/diffise maps to fix seam?

+Sofie in windhelm is naked...
+Set All-In-One to use less HDT
+UUNP morphs do nothing
+poses appear in racemenu but i dinnt install any..
-blended argonian? argonian spectral/diffise maps to fix seam? read the realg textures file and change? argonians are a mess (replace things) reset the textures to another one? turn on sos but just for my char figure out how to work camera remove sizes and see if it fixes animations double check animations for UNP? lanterns are purple.... change follower bodies to unpb or 7b and review anims There is a patch  available on the SOS nexus page, which adds Custom Race Compatibility. read sos instructions for potions
+Immersive lanterns were purple - ELFget another lighting mode There is a patch  available on the SOS nexus page, which adds Custom Race Compatibility read sos instructions for potions find an equippable sos for npcs (use other texture for it) less makup version replace font again

-sos for lady page 4
-racemenu sliders do nothing sonetimes less makup version winsong / better males / whatever for npcs same for presets replace font again

 ## Armors & Outfits